 One approach to personalization is AI-powered recommendations based on customers' interests and website behavior.
 Collecting and using customer data wisely can help make up for a lack of in-person contact common for many brands.

-Using the data you can collect about your customers, start to build a one-to-one relationship at every touch point in your customer journey - pre and post purchase.
-From personalized offers, recommendations, special discounts to simply using first name personalization, all of these will contribute to an increase in conversion and customer retention.
+Using the data you can collect about your customers, start to build a one-to-one relationship at every touch point in your customer experience- pre and post purchase.
+From personalized offers, recommendations, special discounts to simply using first name personalization, all of these will contribute to an increase in conversion and customer retention within your marketing efforts.

 6) Reward and reward again

-Many successful D2C brands have invested in rolling out a customer loyalty program, building loyalty through value-added interactions across multiple channels.
+Many successful direct to consumer brand businesses have invested in rolling out a customer loyalty program, building loyalty through value-added interactions across multiple channels.
 You should analyze your data closely, consider who buys from you multiple times, who only buys once, who engages on social media platforms and a host of other metrics.
-From here you can work out the value of each customer segment to your business and build your strategy around the incentives required to retain these customers.
+From here you can work out the value of each customer segment to your business and build your strategy around the incentives required to retain these customers within your online marketing.
 Proven strategies include earned points, membership programs, cash back, and special discounts.
 You can also use rewards to lure in new customers.

 7) Implement a subscription model

-Subscription services are a win for both the customer and the retailer.
+Subscription services in your direct to consumer strategy are a win for both the customer and the retailer.
 Your customers can expect the goods they want to be delivered in regular, predictable intervals.
 Equally, by prioritizing subscription and membership packages, you are investing in a long-term, steady outlook with your customers.
-The subscription model offers something that customers desire; value for money, convenience, and exclusive benefits, like free delivery, discounts, and loyalty points.
+The subscription model offers something that customers desire: value for money, convenience, and exclusive benefits, like free delivery, discounts, and loyalty points.
 This trend will continue to grow, as merchants search for ways to strengthen customer relationships and encourage recurring purchases and a steady revenue stream.